Axcelot2/Alpaca-Axcelot/README.md

 # List of Content

 - Shell scripts that focus on automating context restorization within Ollama.
+- Example C program using the shell scripts created to interact with Ollama.
 - Data handling logic.

 ## Script descriptions